nodejs/node/doc/api/appendix_1.markdown

 2010, the master repository of modules is
 [the wiki page](https://github.com/joyent/node/wiki/modules).

+You can also find third party modules via [npm search](http://search.npmjs.org).

 This appendix is intended as a SMALL guide to new-comers to help them quickly find what are considered to be quality modules.
 It is not intended to be a complete list.
 There may be better more complete modules found